singhaniayuvraj11/StatusCode2/README.md

 Contributions are welcome.
 Fork the repository, open issues, or create pull requests to improve the project.

 ### 📜 License
 This project was created for educational purposes as part of Status Code 2.
-[Insert License Here: e.g., MIT]

 ### 🙌 Acknowledgements
 Special thanks to the IIIT Kalyani community and participants of Status Code 2 for guidance and support.